silam/amazon-challenge-final/README.md

 ### How to run locally
-1 - CD to amamzon-challenage-final <br />
+1 - CD to amazon-challenage-final <br />
 To Run the client<br />
 npm install <br />
 npm start <br />